LVisir/spring-rental-car/README.md

 ```
 ./deploy.sh
 ```
+Don't panic if some errors pops up, just wait.
 When the log will say "Started RentalCarApplication" it means that is ready to use:

 ![](./readme_pictures/app_started.png)